-- What procedures or processes the data controller had in place to avoid the contravention (for example, the robustness of the data controller's compliance regime or other monitoring mechanisms). - What steps, if any, had been taken to avoid the contravention.
+- What procedures or processes the person had in place to avoid the contravention (for example, the robustness of their compliance regime or other monitoring mechanisms). - What steps, if any, had been taken to avoid the contravention (for example, appropriate staff training). - What steps, if any, the person had taken once they became aware of the contravention (for example, concealing it, voluntarily reporting it to the Commissioner, or not taking action once the Commissioner or another body had identified the contravention). - The role of senior managers who would be expected to demonstrate higher standards of behaviour. - Whether the person has been willing to offer compensation to those affected. - Whether there has been any lack of co-operation or deliberate frustration, for example, failure to respond to the Commissioner's reasonable requests for information during the course of the investigation. - Whether the person has expressly, and without reasonable cause, refused to submit to a voluntary assessment or audit which could reasonably have been expected to reveal a risk of the contravention.

-- What steps, if any, the data controller has taken once it became aware of the contravention (for example, concealing it, voluntarily reporting it to the Commissioner, or not taking action once the Commissioner or another body had identified a breach). - The role of senior managers who would be expected to demonstrate higher standards of behaviour. - Whether the data controller has been willing to offer compensation to those affected. - Whether there has been any lack of co-operation or deliberate frustration, for example, failure to respond to the Commissioner's reasonable requests for information during the course of the investigation. - Whether the data controller has expressly refused, and without reasonable cause, to submit to an Assessment which could reasonably have been expected to reveal a risk of the contravention.
+Impact on the Data Controller or Person

-Impact on the Data Controller
+- The Commissioner will aim to eliminate any financial gain or benefit obtained by the person concerned from non-compliance with the Act or the 2003 Regulations. - The Commissioner will take into account the sector, for example, whether the person concerned is a voluntary organisation and also their size, financial and other resources. - The Commissioner will consider whether liability to pay the fine will fall on individuals and if so their status (for example, charitable trustees in the voluntary sector).

-- The Commissioner will aim to eliminate any financial gain or benefit obtained by the data controller from non-compliance with the Act. - The Commissioner will take into account the sector, for example, whether the data controller is a voluntary organisation and also the size, financial and other resources of the data controller. - Whether liability to pay the fine will fall on individuals and if so their status. - The Commissioner will consider the likely impact of the penalty on the data controller, in particular financial and reputational impact. - The Commissioner will take into account any proof of genuine financial hardship which may be supplied.
-The purpose of a monetary penalty notice is not to impose undue financial hardship on an otherwise responsible data controller.
-In appropriate cases the Commissioner will adjust the monetary penalty where, for example, a data controller made a loss in the previous year.
+- The Commissioner will consider the likely impact of the penalty on the person concerned, in particular financial and reputational impact. - The Commissioner will take into account any proof of genuine financial hardship which may be supplied.
+The purpose of a monetary penalty notice is not to impose undue financial hardship on an otherwise responsible person.
+In appropriate cases the Commissioner will adjust the monetary penalty where, for example, a loss was made in the previous year.